BJSmithIEEE/elmedia0/README.md

 ## Ansible

-Ansible is used for automating several post installation steps.
+Ansible is used for automating several post-installation components.
+These vary based on the Kickstart files/includes and are covered more in-depth in the [./elmedia0/default/](./default) documentation.

+For EL9+, and even late EL8 releases, Ansible Core (`ansible-core`) is included in the media.
+But some playbooks may require additional Ansible Community/Galaxy components.
+Alternatively full Ansible (`ansible`) from EPEL maybe used, but then an Ansible package will need to be included.

+> **IMPORTANT:**  EL9 support is still in its infancy, including the lack of DISA STIG Ansible Playbooks from US DoD CyberX, Ansible Lockdown on GitHub, et al.  So as of right now, only expect basic DISA STIG compliance with EL9 (e.g., file system layout and some required/removed packages).

-For EL7/8, Ansible 2.9 was chosen because many Upstream and Government funded projects for EL8 and definitely EL7 built their Ansible playbooks around long-term version 2.9.
+For EL7 and, subsequently, EL8, Ansible 2.x was chosen, ultimately Ansible 2.9 by 2019 (thru 2023), because many Upstream and Government funded projects for EL8, and definitely EL7, built their Ansible playbooks around long-term (2019-2023) version 2.9.
 It can be removed and/or upgraded to a newer `ansible-core` (e.g., in EL8) or full `ansible` (e.g., in EPEL8), but the modifications to the default Kickstart files/includes required may be non-trivial.
-Ansible 2.9 in RHEL7/8 is no longer maintained by Red Hat as of 2023Q3.

-For more information on Ansible 2.9 in EL7/8, please see [./README_Ansible29_EL7](README for Ansible 2.9 on EL7) and [./README_Ansible29_EL8](README for Ansible 2.9 on EL8), respectively.
+For more information on Ansible 2.9 in EL7/8, please see [Software Distribution - EL7 Ansible 2.9](./softdist/README.md#el7-ansible-29) and [Software Distribution - EL8 Ansible 2.9](./softdist/README.md#el8-ansible-29), respectively.
 I.e., a tarball with a YUM repository (e.g., named `ansible.8-validated.tar`) will need to be dropped into the local Software Distribution directory (`./elmedia0/softdist/`) and/or put on a web server (which is defined in `custom.vars`).

-For EL9+, Ansible Core (`ansible-core`) is included in the media.
-But some playbooks may require additional Ansible Community/Galaxy components.
-Alternatively full Ansible (`ansible`) from EPEL mayb e used, but then an Ansible package will need to be included.

-> **IMPORTANT:**  EL9 support is still in its infancy, including the lack of DISA STIG Ansible Playbooks from US DoD CyberX, Ansible Lockdown on GitHub, et al.  So as of right now, only expect basic DISA STIG compliance with EL9 (e.g., file system layout and some required/removed packages).
+> **IMPORTANT:**  Ansible 2.9 in EL7/8 is no longer maintained by Red Hat after 2023Q3.
+However, for boot/installation-time support. `elmedia0` will continue to focus on Ansible 2.9, which can be upgraded post-install.
+This may change in the future, as EL7 under ELS (2024Q3-2028Q2) becomes less and less used, and Ansible Core in EL8 more on-par to EL9 (and EL10 by 2025+).

 ## Distribution

-*TODO*
+*TODO/Complete*

+See the [./elmedia0/softdist/](./softdist/) documentation for more on the local Software Distribution, as well as building tarballs of software components and support for post-install operations.

 ## History